15 Things You Should Know About Mobile Payments and Mobile Wallets

 2. How does mobile payment work?
 What is NFC?

-Most mobile wallets rely on a technology called Near Field Communication (NFC).
+Most mobile wallets rely on a technology called near-fied communication (NFC).
 NFC enables the communication between a phone and a payment terminal without physical contact, allowing the exchange of small pieces of data via radio waves.
 To make this technology more secure the data can only communicate within a 2-inch range.
 These days most smartphones come equipped with an NFC reader.

 3. How safe are mobile payments?
 Are mobile wallets secure?